AnotherContext/stats/README.md

 Method used to estimate the trends and make predictions on the generated time series data was Integrated Nested Laplace Approximation (INLA) implemented through R-INLA program package, available [here](http://www.r-inla.org).

-[Live application hosted at Glimmer](http://glimmer.rstudio.com/incontext/project2) (IE does not correctly render IFRAME below).
+[Live application hosted at Glimmer](http://glimmer.rstudio.com/incontext/project2) (IE does not correctly render IFRAME).

 Instructions, sample dataset of London mortality rates in 2000-05 or summary in the form of report/ poster/ slides, are available for download [here](http://glimmer.rstudio.com/incontext/download).

+Snapshot in the form of poster is avaiable at [here](http://issuu.com/AnotherContext/docs/prediction_of_time_series_trends?mode=window).

 For general Shiny instuctions, please refer to [R-Studio tutorial](http://rstudio.github.com/shiny/tutorial/).